JJ/perl6em/txt/2-scripts.md

 opinions of the other members of the team, as well as the directions, the advice, or simply the code they have written to learn or to build upon.
-However, this interactions happen during meetings or other ways of collaboration, mainly through repositores, as we have seen before.
+However, this interactions happen during meetings or other ways of collaboration, mainly through repositories, as we have seen before.
 But there is an alternative way where you [collaborate all the time: peer programming](https://en.wikipedia.org/wiki/Pair_programming).
 Programming in peers matches two programmers, one of them at the keyboard, and the other